Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Results

-Value entanglement was likewise seen between moral and economic value.
-The MoralEconomic68 sentences revealed significant correlations between moral and economic projections across all three models (\cref{figure_s4}; Qwen2.5 7B: $r = .37$; Gemma-2 9B: $r = .25$; Mistral-Small 24B: $r = .33$).
+Projections of the MoralEconomic68 stimuli onto the moral and economic vectors were also highly correlated (\cref{figure_s6}; Qwen2.5 7B: $r = .37$; Gemma-2 9B: $r = .25$; Mistral-Small 24B: $r = .33$).
 As with grammatical value, the influence was observed not on morality, but on the economic values.
-Economic projections were significantly predicted by both morality and economic levels in Qwen2.5 7B ($l^{9}$: F(1,64) = 74.84, p < .001), Gemma-2 9B ($l^{1}$: F(1,64) = 20.01, p < .001), and Mistral-Small 24B ($l^{11}$: F(1,64) = 68.76, p < .001), whereas morality projections were predicted only by morality levels (Qwen2.5 7B $l^{9}$: F(1,64) = 7.80, p < .001); Gemma-2 9B $l^{1}$: F(1,64) = 3.51, p < .05); Mistral-Small 24B $l^{11}$: F(1,64) = 112.22, p < .001)).
+Economic projections were significantly predicted by both morality and economic levels in Qwen2.5 7B ($l^{9}$: F(1,64) = 74.84, p < .001), Gemma-2 9B ($l^{1}$: F(1,64) = 20.01, p < .001), and Mistral-Small 24B ($l^{11}$: F(2,56) = 68.76, p < .001), whereas morality projections were predicted only by morality levels (Qwen2.5 7B $l^{9}$: F(1,64) = 7.80, p < .001); Gemma-2 9B $l^{1}$: F(1,64) = 3.51, p < .05); Mistral-Small 24B $l^{11}$: F(1,64) = 112.22, p < .001)).
 In addition to the positive correlations in early layers reported above, MoralEconomic68 items also showed significant negative correlations in the middle layers (Qwen2.5 7B $l^{17}$: $r = -.80$; Gemma-2 9B $l^{23}$: $r = -.47$; Mistral-Small 24B $l^{20}$: $r = -.56$), suggesting an inversion between projections of moral good and economic value.
-Overall, residual stream representations of both grammaticality and economic value were influenced by moral content, suggesting that value entanglement is seen in multiple evaluative contexts.
+We also evaluated entanglement in activation projections across the Gemma 3 4B, 12B, 27B, and Qwen 3 32B models, all of which displayed behavioral entanglement and found a consistent pattern of results (\cref{sec:activation-anovas}).
+Overall, residual stream representations of both grammaticality and economic value were overlapping with that of moral value.

+Residual stream analyses were not possible to perform in closed-weight models, but we report in Appendix G that embedding models from GPT and Gemini families also show significant entanglement.